PGBSNH20/ludo-v2-ludov2-group-4/Documentation/README.md

 **Infoga screen shot på filstrukturen**

 The solution includes an API and Razor pages project.
 UnitTest1.cs contains all our tests, we have focused on testing all the endpoints in the controllers.
 The API is the brain which hides and takes care of the logic and connection to the database.
-Razor pages handles the frontend and requests to the API.
+Razor pages handles the frontend including the requests to the API.

 **The API contains following folders;**